New Paradigm – Automated Message Testing and Validation

 By supplementing written standards documentation with an explicit and complete codification of the related rules, much of this ambiguity is removed.
 The eiTestBed provides the means through which this can be accomplished today.
 Once business processes are testable through an industry-accepted platform, meaningful certification programs will be developed, and that elusive ideal of standards-based “plug & play” integration will finally become a reality.

-Over the course of 17 years and hundreds of implementations, PilotFish has developed and refined a methodology for the configuration, testing, and deployment of interfaces and process orchestrations.
-We have an unblemished track record of success.
+Over the course of 18 years and hundreds of implementations, PilotFish has developed and refined a methodology for the configuration, testing, and deployment of interfaces and process orchestrations.
+We have a nearly perfect (99%) track record of success.
 Through years of Bake-Offs and Proof of Concepts (POCs), we have demonstrated the value of our integration engine solutions to future customers.
 Let us conduct a Free Use Case Evaluation for you to determine where PilotFish can provide the most value to your organization and solve your most complex integration challenges.